ABOUT KATE BERNAL

 One of the first gifts I gave my mom was a popular design software for creating counted cross-stitch patterns.
 The second and third gifts may have been an audiobook and an eBook reader.
 You know, giving back, since she made me read plenty of books throughout my childhood.

-Co-workers, family, and friends always come to me when they have any money, career, work, or technical questions, or problems.
+Co-workers, family, and friends always come to me with money, career, work, or technical questions or problems.
 So far, I believe they’re very satisfied with my services.

 2000: My Stress Levels Go Through The Roof

-My high school was a five-year program and not the regular six (at least in Latin America).
+My high school was a five-year program, not the regular six (at least in Latin America).

-As students, we were exposed to material that our brains couldn’t quite grasp yet and we were taught more material every year than a regular student would.
+As students, we were exposed to material that our brains couldn’t quite grasp yet, and we were taught more material every year than a regular student would.
 This added to my stress levels.
 I remember going into an even darker place than before.
-Those that know me very well, understand what I’m talking about.
+Those who know me very well understand what I’m talking about.

 The positive aspect of my high school life is that at the age of 14, I started doing research (yes, I love doing research) about potential places to move to.

-While doing research, I came across a United Nations report called the Human Development Report.
+While researching, I came across a United Nations report called the Human Development Report.
 This report ranks countries around the world based on their standard of living.
-From my research, a few countries caught my attention: the Scandinavian countries and Canada.
+From my research, a few countries caught my attention: Scandinavian and Canada.

-I thought about moving to Norway or Finland, but I set my eyes on Canada instead because of its official languages.
-However, since I don’t come from rich parents and also didn’t want to put any burden on them I researched scholarships.
+I thought about moving to Norway or Finland, but I focused on Canada instead because of its official languages.
+Since I don’t come from rich parents and also didn’t want to put any burden on them, I researched scholarships.

 Unfortunately, Canada doesn’t provide full scholarships to foreigners, so my Canadian dreams were shattered.
 I felt trapped.